Characteristic function and operator approach to M-indeterminate probability densities

-\textbf{{Abstract:}} We investigate M-indeterminate probability densities by way of the characteristic function and self adjoint operators.
-The approach leads to new methods to construct M-indeterminate probability densities of the Stieltjes class as well as new non-Stieltjes classes of densities.
+\textbf{{Abstract:}} Based on a quantum mechanical approach, we investigate moment- (or M-) indeterminate probability densities by way of the characteristic function and self-adjoint operators.
+The approach leads to new methods to construct classes of M-indeterminate probability densities.